-For a short description of each pose ID, refer to the movement action codes used in the action queue of characters in the event code.
+For a short description of each pose ID, refer to the movement action codes used in the action queues of characters in the event code.

-The possible animations and pose patterns are used mainly in the event code (as well as battle module and world map module).
-For events, you can call a pose in an action queue of a character or NPC (event commands \$00-\$35).
+The possible "animations" and poses are used mainly in the event code (as well as the battle module and the world map module).
+For events, you can call a pose in the action queue of a character or NPC (event commands \$00-\$35).
 Walking combinations have their own set of movement actions (\$80-\$AB).
 You can call a single pose in an event queue with graphical action \$00-\$7F.
-Actions \$00-\$3F are can be view in FF3usME for the most part and \$40-\$7F is the horizontal flip of \$00-\$3F.
+Actions \$00-\$3F can be viewed in FF3usME for the most part, and actions \$40-\$7F are the horizontally flipped versions of \$00-\$3F.

 There is an "unused" pose on the spritesheet that can be used.
-Terra is the only one having a valid sprite for it.
+Terra is the only one who has a valid sprite for it.
 It's the last pose before the tent in FF3usME, usually filled with the original FF6 spriter signature.

-If we come back to spriting, is it important to make sure all the edited poses work correctly with the sprites animations shown in FF3usME.
-Editing a tile can sometime have an effect on a pose we did not suspected at first glance.
-Get used to the tile sharing of the sprite poses, that is the same if we look at all sprite sheets of the same size.
+If we come back to spriting, is it important to make sure all the edited poses work correctly with the sprite animations shown in FF3usME.
+Editing a tile can sometime have an effect on a pose we did not expect at first glance.
+Get used to the tile sharing of the sprite poses, it works this way for all sprites of the same size.